Author and Artist Cher Duncombe interviews Mugisho Ndabuli about his work in DR Congo.

 Mugisho: I would choose in both cases, for sure because since we have been helping them, they have made good steps.
 But importantly the women involved in sewing and small business are making us happier and give us more motivation on seeing how pride they are and on hearing of their achievements since they have been sewing and doing business.
 They often openly say how they are now earning an income that helps them support their children at home and in school.
 They feel they are becoming economically empowered by being self-reliant.
 The way is still very long, but the steps they have made show success will be ours.

-Cher: If people would like to donate to COFAPRI, which is a non-profit organization partnered with SAFE WORLD FOR WOMEN, please explain how they can do that, Mugisho.
+Cher: If people would like to donate to COFAPRI, please explain how they can do that, Mugisho.

-Mugisho: Those who can generously choose to donate, they can go to http://www.cofapri.org/donate-now.html
+Mugisho: Those who can generously choose to donate, they can go to our online fundraiser.

 Cher is married and has a BS in Secondary Education, for teaching English and Speech to high school students.
 She has been a teacher, a social worker, an Investigator for the PA Office of Inspector General, and owned her own antique shop.
 She now works as an author and an artist.
 Her first book was published November 14, 2014 and is entitled GANDY DANCING ON THE SECOND FLOOR.
 It is available on Amazon.com.